dalealleshouse/algorithms/list_data_structures/README.md

 structure, so the reader is highly encouraged to thoroughly examine the provided source code.

-Each item in a binary tree is a node with a left and right pointer.
+Each node in a binary tree has a left and right pointer.
 The left pointer points to a node with a *lesser valued* item and the right pointer points to a node with a *greater valued* item.
+Furthermore, every descendant to the left of a given node has a lesser value and likewise every descendant to the right has a greater value.
 The root node can be any node in the structure and acts as the entry point.
 An interesting property of binary trees is that there are multiple valid ways to rearrange the data.
 For instance, consider the binary trees depicted below.
 Both trees are valid, and contain the same data.

 #### Binary Tree
 ![Binary Tree](binary_tree.png)